Post by Sargon Reman on Jan 1, 2020 1:31:38 GMT -5

 - Sargon Reman has been named the inaugural WA Secretary.

-- Mingulay Isle has been named Deputy WA Secretary after an intensive hiring process where a group of highly skilled applicants applied.
+- Haganham has been named Deputy WA Secretary after an intensive hiring process where a group of highly skilled applicants applied.

 - The WA Secretary is currently planning a classified program which will launch in early January.
 It will fill a gap that has been needing filled for years.